 From project management to social media, everything happens in the cloud.
 If you're a small business, you're probably already using the cloud in many ways without even realising it.
 In the past few years, cloud accounting has exploded in popularity.
-There has never been a more important time for businesses to review their accounting operations and embrace cloud and AI technologies.
+There has never been a more important time for businesses to review their accounting services and embrace cloud and AI technologies.

 What is cloud accounting?

-The main difference between cloud and desktop accounting software is that cloud software runs on the internet and can be accessed off-site, on any device with an internet connection.
+The main difference between desktop and cloud accounting software is that cloud software runs on the internet and can be accessed off-site, on any device with an internet connection.
 Desktop accounting software, on the other hand, can also be used on computers where it has been installed.
 Cloud accounting can update financial information in real time, giving business owners immediate access to their reports.
 Back-ups and updates take place automatically, making maintenance with cloud accounting software minimal.